swolegoal/resume/README.md

 I also have a rudimentary `.doc` and `.docx` versions I can send via email upon request.

-## Versions

-I am interested in applying for programming and UNIX/Linux/Mac/Windows system administration positions.
-As such I have written multiple resumes, one for each type of position:
-- *`amr-resume-sysadmin.tex`:* for system administration positions
-- *`amr-resume-developer.tex`:* for software development positions
-- *`amr-resume-devops.tex`:* for DevOps positions.

-The developer and DevOps resumes are still in progress.
-They will be pushed to this repository upon their completion.

 ## Compiling
 If you have LaTeX installed, all you have to run is:

 	pdflatex amr-resume-sysadmin.tex

-Replace `sysadmin` with the desired version of the resume you want to compile.

 ## Enjoying
-Then simply open the generated `amr-resume-sysadmin.pdf` file with your favorite PDF reader.
+To view the generated PDF, simply open the generated `amr-resume-sysadmin.pdf` file in your favorite PDF reader.
 I like [MuPDF](http://mupdf.com/ "MuPDF home page"), but you can use Acrobat if you *really* want to.

 ## Authors